A – Telephone Signposting Toolkit

 Local Drug and Alcohol Services

-Book an appointment if the patient wishes to see a clinician
+Book a green appointment if they wish to discuss further with a clinician

 Allergies